theodubus/pdf2book/README.md

 pip install -r requirements.txt
 ```

-The `temp/` folder is where previews are stored, don't delete it.
+The `temp/` folder is where previews and other temporary files are stored, don't delete it.

 ## Usage
 To use the PDF Booklet Maker, start by loading the file you want to convert.
 Once the file is loaded, a preview of the converted booklet will be displayed, allowing you to see the result of the conversion.

 You can then customize the conversion process using the following options:
 + Delete annotations: This option allows you to remove annotations from the original PDF file that may interfere with the booklet layout, causing them to be displayed incorrectly or in the wrong place.
++ Number of empty pages: If you plan to add a cover to your book, you may want to add a few blank pages at the beginning and at the end of the PDF file, in order to glue them to the cover.
+This option allows you to specify the number of blank pages you want to add to the beginning and end of the PDF file (might most often be 1 or 2, depending on if you want to have your first page to be the
+back of the one glued to the cover or the next one).
 + Distribution:
     + Auto: The Auto option automatically calculates the number of booklets to create an average of 7 sheets per booklet based on the number of pages in the PDF file.
     + Specify number of booklets: This option allows you to specify the number of booklets you want to print, and then the program calculates the number of sheets per booklet required to achieve this.